 5. Free Trials

-First box free?
-Next time you sign up for a meal kit delivery service, pump the brakes.
+Get your first month free.
+It sounds pretty great, right?
+Next time you sign up for a meal kit delivery service, a subscription or a streaming service with a free trial period, pump the brakes.
 Free now could mean $70 next month.
 If you plan to cancel, set an alarm on your phone as a reminder.

 6. BOGO Deals

-Buy one get one free.
-Purchase one for $25, get a second for $10.
-These deals are great in theory — if you actually need both items.
-But don’t be tricked into buying multiples if the numbers don’t add up or the products will sit in your closet or garage unused.
+BOGO means “buy one, get one.”
+For example, if you purchase one for $25, you might get a second for $10.
+These deals are great in theory — if you need both items.
+However, don’t be tricked into buying multiples if the numbers don’t add up or the products will sit in your closet or garage unused.

 7. Free Shipping

 Online retailers often tempt shoppers with free shipping once they hit a certain dollar amount.
-This retail psychology trick gives you a target amount to spend, probably before you even know what you want to buy!
+This retail psychology trick gives you a target amount to spend, and it might come even before you know what you want to buy!
 Before you add another item to your cart to secure free shipping, ask yourself if it’s something you really need.
+A deal isn’t a deal if you didn’t want it in the first place.

 Get Back on Track